Aronnax9000/Vega816/README.md

 ![4 MB RAM + 32 K EEPROM Module](schematics/Vega816-4%20MB%20RAM%20+%2032%20KB%20ROM%20Memory%20Module.svg)

-## Expansion Port to 64, 32, 16, 8 bit device ports
+## Expansion Port to Single Device Ports

 The 64-byte expansion slots provided by the Expansion Bus may be broken out into individual device I/O ports spanning 64, 32, 16, or 8 bytes of address space.
 The four 16-byte chip select lines are further decoded by the programmable interrupt controller down to two 8-byte chip select lines per 16 byte range.